What is the difference between cotton and linen bedding?

 We love linen

-In short: Linen is the most environmentally friendly type of textile in the world.
+In short: Linen is the most environmentally friendly textile in the world.
 During the growth (100 days) the flax plant needs little water.
 The use of pesticides is not necessary.
-In addition, the entire plant is processed into linen, so there is no waste of materials.
+In addition, the entire plant is processed into linen, so there is no wastage of materials.
 Compared to cotton, hardly any chemicals are needed to produce the linen.
+The linen is stronger than cotton and therefore lasts for years (and stays beautiful!).

-So there is really a difference between cotton and linen.
-Every fabric has its own characteristics and appearance.
+So there really is a difference between cotton and linen in terms of sleeping comfort, durability and maintenance.
+Each fabric has its own properties and appearance.

-Decide for yourself which fabric, appearance and characteristics suit you best.
+Decide for yourself which fabric, appearance and properties suit you best.
 Cotton or linen bedding?
 What is your budget?
-Is sustainability important for you?
 Do you have an allergy or do you perspire a lot?
-Do you like sleek and tidy or cool and exclusive?
+Is sustainability important to you?
+Do you like sleek and neat or cool and exclusive?
 All issues that you can include in your choice!